What is total productive maintenance?

 - Sort tools, equipment, and materials to identify which of these can be discarded

-- Straighten and set things in proper order to reduce unnecessary motion and efficiently travel between working groups and locations
+- Straighten and set things in the proper order to reduce unnecessary motion and efficiently travel between working groups and locations

 - Shine refers to performing necessary housekeeping to clean up the work area